×

 8. Vanessa

-From popular singer Vanessa Williams of the 80s to current trendsetter Vanessa Hudgens, it's not hard to see why this is a name that's around to stay.
+From popular singer Vanessa Williams of the 80s to current trendsetter Vanessa Hudgens, it's not hard to see why this is a name that's still sticking around.
 Vanessa is a name that has this effortless quality to it.
 It's feminine, but not too girly, and it's stylish, but not overly trendy that makes it sound dated.
 It's just perfect!

 9. Thomas